faassen/secretweblog_zola/content/posts/new-blog-engine.md

 love Python, though, so I will be writing more Python-related content as well.

-The blog's URL changed too: it's now at <http://blog.startifact.com>
+The blog's URL changed too: it's now at <http://blog.startifact.com> instead.
-instead.
-I've put redirects in place on the old
+I've put redirects in place on the old <http://faassen.n--tree.net/blog>
-<http://faassen.n--tree.net/blog> location to preserve links to the old
+location to preserve links to the old articles.
+[2024 note: those redirects are long broken, but I've fixed internal links in the old posts at last]
-articles.

 I also hope that with this refresh I'll start blogging a bit more often!